RedBeard0531/mongo_module_ninja/README.md

    the `https://` url used above rather than a `git@github.com` url.
 1. If any of your debugging tools behave oddly, read the section about split DWARF info below and consider removing `-gsplit-dwarf` from your CCFLAGS.
+1. If ccache doesn't seem to be working, run `CCACHE_LOGFILE=/tmp/ccache.log ninja -j1`, let it compile a few objects, then look at `/tmp/ccache.log`.
+It should tell you why it isn't able to use the cache.
+If that doesn't help, see step 1.

 ## ccache support